This post may contain affiliate links. Read our disclosure policy.

 The pan I recommend is a light-colored METAL 9 by 5-inch loaf pan.
 Anything too dark in color will risk scorching the edges.

 Glass and ceramic loaf pans will take MUCH longer to bake – upwards of 15 to 20 minutes extra.
-You also risk the Banana Bread collapsing and being underbaked or gummy in the middle.
-Learn more about Glass vs. Metal Baking Pans here.
+You also risk the banana bread collapsing and being underbaked or gummy in the middle.
+If that’s all you have, drop the temperature to 325°F and extend the baking time anywhere from 10-25 minutes, until a toothpick comes out clean and the internal temperature registers at least 200°F.

-Use the correct size loaf pan: 9 by 5-inches.
+This recipe was designed to bake in a 9 by 5-inch pan.
 I know that an 8 ½ by 4 ½-inch pan seems basically identical, but the difference in volume capacity is 15% and that has a surprisingly large impact on the final loaf.

 If you use the smaller pan size, your loaf may spill over the edges and remain underbaked in the center.
 If you only have a smaller pan, withhold about 15% of the batter from the pan.